aammd/UBCadv-r/06_FunctionalProgramming/Kim_FuncProg.md

 1. Why are functions created by other functions called closures?

+	**Because they enclose the environment of the parent function and can access all its variables**

 1. What does the following statistical function do?
 What would be a better name for it?
 (The existing name is a bit of a hint.)